 Dark Chocolate Truffle Macarons

-These Dark Chocolate Truffle Macarons will be your new favorite macarons recipe.
-A chocolate macaron recipe with a chocolate batter and a rich chocolate ganache in the middle.
+These Dark Chocolate Macarons will be your new favorite macarons recipe.
+A chocolate macaron recipe with a chocolate meringue shell is paired with rich chocolate ganache.

 - ½ cup chocolate chips good quality, or finely chopped chocolate